brl2002/BunchCharadesCodingChallenge/README.md

 2. Fancier custom animations (if you can show off some serious animation chops we will love it 💙 )
 3. Ability to drag the people around and change their position / resize them
 4. Integrate with redux/rxjs/sagas etc or do a nice refactoring
-5. The new Facetime like layout
+5. The new Facetime layout
+6. Implement voice recognition or video filters 🤯

 # Thanks!